Chiefs draft picks 2022: Full list of Kansas City's draft picks, order for every round - ProFootballTalk

 Heading into the 2022 NFL Draft, the Chiefs now have two first-round picks and 12 overall.
 Expect Kansas City to fill needs at the cornerback position, which is very thin, and edge rusher using their plethora of picks.
 In the 2021 NFL Draft, the Chiefs had just six draft picks and zero first-rounders.
 This year, they have the chance to add significant depth across the roster.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Chiefs will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Chiefs take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Kansas City Chiefs 2022 NFL Draft Picks: